PipGrylls/RSECon23-Training-Satellite-Event/_posts/2023-09-11-Policy-Blog.md

 ---

 As part of the RSECon23 Training Event, there was a theme on 'Policy, Culture, and Resourcing'.
-This theme started with a talk from Simon Hettrick in the morning where the difficulties and pathways of changing opinion in the academic landscape.
+This theme started with a talk from Simon Hettrick in the morning where he detailed the difficulties with and pathways toward changing opinion in the academic landscape.
 Following this in the afternoon we had a discussion session where we generated action points, ideas, and potential problems for how to generate movement.

 Our discussion resulted in the following action points: